-In keeping with the earlier mentioned density target of 25 dwellings per hectare, the whole of the front of the site (the 4.03 hectares marked pink and red on the map) is supported as suitable for housing in the long term.
-For the period of the Plan, however, the development of 3 hectares (pink on the map and its precise location within the housing part of the site to be a matter for the developer) is supported providing 75 dwellings.
+In keeping with the earlier mentioned density target of 25 dwellings per hectare, the whole of the front of the site (around 4.5 hectares shown illustratively marked pink and red on the map) is supported as suitable for housing in the long term.
+For the period of the Plan, however, the development of around 3 hectares (pink on the map and its precise location within the housing part of the site to be a matter for the developer) is supported providing about 75 dwellings.